fpc/FPCSource/utils/pas2jni/readme.txt

 Here you specify myunit as the main unit and provide path to your compiled units and FPC compiled units.

-After successfull run of pas2jni you will get the following output files:
+After successful run of pas2jni you will get the following output files:
 - file "myunitjni.pas" - a generated library unit to be compiled to a shared library.
 It will contain all your Pascal code to be used from Java.
 - folder "pas" - generated Java package "pas" to be used in your Java program.
 Interface to each Pascal unit is placed to a separate Java public class.